Course Catalog 2024-2025

 SWG 321 Seminar: Marxist Feminism (4 Credits)

 Marxist feminism as a theory and a politics both imagines alternate, liberatory futures and critiques present social orders.
 Beginning with a simple insight: capitalism relies on the class politics of unpaid, reproductive "women’s work," Marxist feminists in the 19th century sought to imagine new social connections, sexualities and desire to overthrow patriarchy, slavery, feudalism and colonialism.
 Today, queer of color and decolonial feminist theory, alongside abolition, environmental and reproduction justice movements, rejuvenate this tradition of Marxist feminism.
 This seminar focuses on theoretical writings from around the world to better understand radical social movements from the past and the present.
 Prerequisite: SWG 150.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {H}{L}

 Fall, Spring, Variable